chgallegos/MechaCar_Statistical_Analysis/README.md

 ![Screenshot](https://github.com/chgallegos/MechaCar_Statistical_Analysis/blob/main/resources/lot_summary.png)

--The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+**The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+Why or why not?**

-The answer to this is that when we look at the manufacturing data as a whole, the variance for the PSI coils seems to be within spec, however, when we group the manufacture by lot, we can see that Lot 3 is falling outside of specs and needs to be looked at in more detail.
+The answer to this question is that when we look at the manufacturing data as a whole, the variance for the PSI coils seems to be within spec, however, when we group the manufacture by lot, we can see that Lot 3 is falling outside of specs and needs to be looked at in more detail.
 Therefore Lot 1 and 2 are ok to keep up production.

 ## T-Tests on Suspension Coils